tng-coop/CmsWorkflow/docs/DataStructure.md

 - **archived** – set to `true` when the category has been removed from active use.

 Categories are **flat**; the API does not currently support parent/child relationships.

+### Dataclass Representation

+For in‑process operations the code uses dataclass models from `cms.models`.
+The `DbContext` class exposes simple dictionaries mapping UUIDs to instances of these dataclasses.
+When the HTTP layer sends or receives data, the service layer converts between dataclass objects and plain dictionaries so that the external JSON structure matches the schema described above.